dkammer/processingglyphs/README.md

    * Press 'g' to switch between the glyph types.
    * Pressing 'a' will switch between showing axes and hiding them.
    * Using '+' and '-' you can increase and decrease the amount of data items shown in one glyph.
-   * Press 'p' to pause the program and again to continue the loop.
+   * Press 'p' to pause the program by stopping to create new data items.
+This is useful to compare glyph types for the same data.
+Press 'p' again to continue.
    * Pressing UP and DOWN on the keyboard will make the regeneration of glyphs faster or slower.
-   * Press 'd' to stop creating new data items (this will effectively pause the program as well).
-This is useful to compare glyph types for the same data.
    * Hit space bar to terminate the demo program.

 ## API